 All bail-in probabilities calculated thus far are the bail-in probabilities within five years.
 Computing the bail-in probability for a fixed period is useful in comparing the bail-in probabilities from CoCos with different maturities and by different issuers, and also in comparing the CoCos-implied bail-in probabilities with CDS-implied default probabilities, although the fixed period bail-in probabilities ignore information about the time to maturity of CoCos.
 Alternatively, the bail-in probabilities of CoCos with similar characteristics, such as CoCos by the same issuer, with the same trigger level, and/or denominated in the same currency, but with different maturities, allow us to obtain the dynamic term structures of such probabilities.
-The terms structures thus obtained are shown in Figure 9.
+The term structures thus obtained are shown in Figure 9.

 One way in which the term structure of bail-in probabilities can be used is to estimate the point in time when investors believe that the bail-in of an issuer is most likely to occur.
 We conduct such an exercise and then perform the same exercise for CDSs.
 The term structure of the bail-in probabilities for bank D and the term structure of the default probabilities for the bank are shown in Figure 10.
 The solid line shows the spline interpolation for the bail-in probabilities, while the broken line shows the spline interpolation for the default probabilities.
 These spline interpolations allow us to calculate the first differences of cumulative bail-in or default probabilities, and those differences indicate bail-in or default probabilities in the short-term, 0.1 years in our analysis, for each time period.
 The distribution of short-term bail-in probabilities is shown in Figure 11.
-The solid line shows the distribution of the bail-in probability over time, while the broken line shows the distribution of the bail-in probability over time.
-We define the implied bail-in and default points in time as the points at which these probabilities are at their maximum, and the time-span up to these point in time as the time to bail-in and the time to default.
-Figures 11 shows that markets thought that the bail-in probability was highest 4.7 years into the future and the default probability 10 years into the future.
+The solid line shows the distribution of the bail-in probabilities over time, while the broken line shows the distribution of the default probabilities over time.
+We define the implied bail-in and default points in time as the points at which these probabilities are at their maximum, and the time-span up to these points in time as the time to bail-in and the time to default.
+Figure 11 shows that markets thought that the bail-in probability was highest 4.7 years into the future and the default probability 10 years into the future.
 This difference also indicates the size of the bank's capital buffer.

 Moreover, the change in the bail-in time-span also provides us with new insights on the soundness of CoCo issuers.
 Figure 12 shows how the term structure and the spline interpolation of the bail-in probabilities for bank D changed after the Deutsche Bank shock on February 9th, 2016.
 The solid line shows the spline interpolation for the bail-in probabilities on December 1st, 2015, when the bail-in time-span was estimated to be longest in the last quarter before the shock.
 The dashed line shows the spline interpolation for the bail-in probabilities on February 10th, 2016, the day after the shock.
-The first differences of these two lines are shown in Figure 13 and indicate that before the shock the estimated bail-in probability was highest at 4.7 years hence, while after the shock it was a year hence.
-The change in the expected time to a potential bail-in reflects that in the wake of the shock investors came to regard a potential bail-in event as more imminent, meaning that such changes in investors' perceptions could be utilized early warning indicator regarding the CoCo issuer's soundness.